Edward Hordern

 Hordern had an extensive mechanical puzzle collection and was an author on the topic of mechanical puzzles.
 His best known book is "Sliding Piece Puzzles", originally published in 1986 by Oxford University Press (ISBN 0-19-853204-0).

-In 1993, Hordern edited, corrected and privately published a Centenary Edition of the famous "Puzzles Old & New" by Professor Hoffmann, including photographs of many original puzzles of the 1890s, mostly from his own collection.
+In 1993, Hordern edited, corrected and privately published a Centenary Edition of Puzzles Old & New by Professor Hoffmann, including photographs of many original puzzles of the 1890s, mostly from his own collection.

-Hordern's family gave the puzzle collection, including the famed Hoffmann puzzles, to collector James Dalgety, founder of Pentangle Puzzles and curator of the Puzzle Museum.
+Hordern's family gave the puzzle collection, including the famed Hoffmann puzzles, to collector James Dalgety, co-founder of Pentangle Puzzles and curator of the Puzzle Museum.